TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-This excesive permission can be exploited in several different ways.
+This excessive permission can be exploited in several different ways.

 <br />